2.1 – Why (Bio)Statistics?

 Why we require you to take (Bio)statistics as part of your major?

 At Chaminade University we require all biology students to take biostatistics, and we do so with an emphasis on use of data analysis skill development.
-This requirement aligns our program to national expectations of biology undergraduate education (e.g., AAAS, NAS, NIH, NSF).
-As stated in Bio210: Transforming Undergraduate Education for Future Research Biologists,
+This requirement aligns our program to national expectations of biology undergraduate education (eg, AAAS, NAS, NIH, NSF).
+As stated in Bio2010: Transforming Undergraduate Education for Future Research Biologists,

 “Biology majors should be adept at using computers to acquire and process data, carry out statistical characterization of the data and perform statistical tests, and graphically display data in a variety of representations (p.
 15).”

 In the next pages I will outline a history of statistics (Chapter 2.3), but here I wish to make the point that biostatistics is now considered to be a core skill set for biologists.
 Biostatistics as a discipline came into its own in the 1930’s, but extensive reliance on statistics in research really dates to more recent times because of the ubiquity of personal computers (Salsburg 2002).
 Modern biological and biomedical research requires computational and quantitative methods to collect, process, analyze, and interpret large data sets.
-And yet, even a casual survey of required courses in the year 2014 for entry into graduate programs in biology will reveal that biostatistics is not expected of candidates; so what gives?
+And yet, even a casual survey of required courses for entry into graduate programs in biology (eg, only recommended for admissions to Marine Biology and Cell and Molecular Biology programs at University of Hawaiʻi – Manoa) will reveal that biostatistics is not required of candidates; so, what gives?

 The first point is that programs list only minimum requirements.
-The second point is that many programs (genomics, ecology, etc.,) will expect the graduate student to take a year or more of statistics.
+The second point is that many programs (genomics, ecology, etc) will expect the graduate student to take a year or more of (bio)statistics.
 The need is so crucial that at Harvard Medical School, all biology graduate students are expected to take a crash-course in computing and statistics to work with data (Stefan et al 2015).

-But, you may be thinking, I’m pre-med and plan to apply to medical school …
+But, I’m pre-med and plan to apply to medical school …

-Even a cursory look at the literature will result in finding many authors strongly calling for this kind of preparation for a successful career in medicine (e.g., Brieger and Hardin 2012).
+Even a cursory look at the literature will result in finding many authors strongly calling for this kind of preparation for a successful career in medicine (eg, Brieger and Hardin 2012).
 It’s obvious, but needs stating — you’re applying to medical school to become a doctor — you’ll spend the majority of your adult life as a doctor.
 Statistical thinking is crucial to answering the daily question: “My patient tested positive for biomarker X, what’s the chance that the patient has disease Y?”
-If you answer is, the patient has the disease, then you definitely need this course!
-Hint: there are four possible outcomes of a test, see Chapter 7.3 – Conditional Probability and Evidence Based Medicine.
+If your answer today is, the patient has the disease, then you definitely need this course!
+Hint: there are four possible outcomes, not two, of a test, see Chapter 7.3 – Conditional Probability and Evidence Based Medicine.

 Need more convincing?
 Take a look at the targets of questions intended to evaluate Skill 4 of the Scientific Inquiry and Reasoning Skills standard of the revised MCAT2015 Exam (p.
 107, What’s on the MCAT2015 exam?).